abbas0707/Customer-Rest-CRUD-Client/README.md

 1)- Java 8 installed on the system

 2)- Maven must be installed and configure greater than version 3, Configure environment variable M2_HOME and add PATH variable (Please follow the instruction from maven site incase of any issue on how how to configure maven)

+3) The server RESR API /listCustomers must be up and running